abhinavsingh/proxy.py/README.md

 ## OSError when wrapping client for TLS Interception

-With `TLS Interception` on, you might occassionally see following exceptions:
+With `TLS Interception` on, you might occasionally see following exceptions:

 ```console
 2021-11-06 23:33:34,540 - pid:91032 [E] server.intercept:678 - OSError when wrapping client